rskwan/rskwan.github.io/index.md

 layout: page
 ---

 Hi, I'm Ronald.
+I'm a full-stack web developer at
+<a href="http://www.prepscholar.com/">PrepScholar</a>, in Cambridge, MA.
-I recently graduated from UC Berkeley, earning a Bachelor's degree with majors in computer science, mathematics, and statistics.
+I graduated from UC Berkeley in May 2016 with a Bachelor's degree in computer science, mathematics, and statistics.
-I spend much of my unproductive time cooking or eating food, finding or drinking
-<a href="{{ "/pmt" | prepend:site.baseurl }}">pearl milk tea</a>,
-playing video games, and watching anime.

 ## Highlights

-* Aside from classwork, internships, and research, I've worked on and off on a variety of web development projects (mostly written in Python and JavaScript), most of which are described on my
+* Outside of my employment and schooling, I've worked on and off on a variety of web development projects (mostly written in Python and JavaScript).
+Most of these are described on my
 <a href="{{ "/projects" | prepend:site.baseurl }}">projects page</a>.

 * I've done some data analysis on my blog, on subjects including